 Conference Venue

-The 5th International Conference on Human Systems Engineering and Design: Future Trends and Applications (IHSED 2023) which will be held in Dubrovnik, Croatia, September 27-29, 2023.
+The 6th International Conference on Human Systems Engineering and Design: Future Trends and Applications (IHSED 2024) which will be held in Split, Croatia, September 24-26, 2024.

 Recommended Hotels:

-A lot of accommodations can be found in Dubrovnik, including B&Bs, hostels and apartments.
+A lot of accommodations can be found in Split, including B&Bs and apartments.
 Here a list some options:

 Croatia has many UNESCO World Heritage sites, Old City of Dubrovnik is one of them (Source:UNESCO - ©Flickr)